Ruth C. Williams

 Ruth C. Williams (1897-1982) was an Australian writer for children who was born in London England.
 In 1950, she received the Children's Book of the Year Award: Older Readers for Verity of Sydney Town.

 She was married to Australian landscape artist Rhys Williams, who illustrated each of her books.

+NSW Births Deaths and Marriages records show Ruth Williams was born and married Rhys Williams as Constance Ruth Fox and died as Constance Ruth Williams.
+She appears to have written and been known as Ruth Williams.